peterpjaspers/yet-another-make/doc/design_overview.md

 ***Updating a command node*** entails:
 1. Update its output file dependencies.
+2. Update its source file dependencies.
-2. Update the command nodes that produce its derived file dependencies.
+3. Update the command nodes that produce its derived file dependencies.
    This recursive process ensures proper build order.
-The recursion ends at the leafs of the graph, being the source file nodes.
-3. Update its source file dependencies.
-4. Compute the command node version.
+4. Compute the command execution version.
 Note that steps 1..3 ensure that the version is computed from up-to-date versions of the derived and source file dependencies.
-5. Execute the command script if and only if the newly computed command version differs from the version computed in the previous build.
+5. Execute the command script if and only if the newly computed command execution version differs from the execution version computed in the previous build.
-6. If executed: update the source file dependencies as described in section [Implicit Dependencies](#implicit-source-file-dependencies).
+6. After execution: update the implicit source file dependencies as described in section [Buildstate](#buildstate).
-6. If executed: set the command node version to the new version.
+6. If executed: set the command execution version to the new version.
 7. Clear the dirty bit.

 Note: many build systems use the file last-write-time as if it was the file version.
-An advantage of YAM using a file version, being is a hash of the file, is that this avoids unnecessary command re-executions.
+An advantage of the YAM file version (a hash of file content), is that this prevents unnecessary command re-executions.
 Example: in YAM editing a source file, saving it (and not starting a build), undoing the edits and then starting build will not cause re-execution of commands that depend on the file because, although the file last-write-time has changed, the file version has not.
 Example: editing only comments in a source file, then running a build.
 The build will recompile the source file but the resulting object file does not change.
 Link commands that depend on the object file will not re-execute because, although the object file last-write-time has changed, the object file version has not.

 A disadvantage is the additional cost of hashing the file content.
-For situations where hashing is considered a too large overhead YAM can be configured to compute the file version as a hash of the file last-write-time.
+YAM can be configured to compute the file version as a (very inexpensive) hash of the file last-write-time for situations where the cost of hashing is considered too large.

-### File aspect version
+# Advanced topics

+##  10. <a name='Fileaspectversions'></a>File aspect versions

-The previous section explained how the use of YAM file versions prevent unnecessary command re-executions.
-But still scenarios exist in wich commands are re-exeucted without need.
-Such unnecessary re-executions can be avoided by using so-called file aspect versions.
+As explained earlier the use of YAM file versions prevent unnecessary command re-executions.
+But still scenarios exist in wich commands are executed without need.
+Such unnecessary executions can be avoided by using ***file aspect versions***.

-A file aspect version is a hash of an aspect (a well-defined subset of the content) of the file.
-Examples:
+A file aspect version is a hash of a specific subset of file content or file properties.
+For example:
-    - The code aspect version' is a hash of the code sections in a source code file.
+    - ***code aspect version*** is a hash of the code sections in a source code file.
 Comment sections are excluded from the hash computation.
-    - The comment aspect version is a hash of the comment sections in a source code file.
+    - ***comment aspect version*** is a hash of the comment sections in a source code file.

 Note: the file version as defined in section [File version](#file-node-version) is shorthand for entire file aspect version, i.e. a hash of all the file content.

 YAM allows the user to configure a command node to compute its command node version from specific file aspect versions of its (derived and source) file dependencies.
 A few examples illustrate the use of file aspect versions.

-### Example - compilation
+###  10.1. <a name='Example-compilation'></a>Example - compilation

 Re-compiling a C++ file that only has changes in comment sections will produce the same object file.
-In YAM such an unnecessary re-compilation can be avoided by configuring the compilation command node to compute its command node version from the code aspect versions (instead of from the entire aspect versions) of its input files.
+In YAM such an unnecessary re-compilation can be avoided by configuring the compilation command node to compute its command execution version from the code aspect versions (instead of from the entire file aspect versions) of its input files.

-Benefit: you have no more excuses to refrain yourself from improving the comments in a C++ include file because of the massive amount of re-compilations that would otherwise be triggered by such a change.
+Benefit: software engineers no longer have to refrain themselves from improving the comments in a C++ include file because of the massive amount of re-compilations that would otherwise be triggered by such a change.

 Note: some compilers, e.g. the Microsoft C++ compiler, are not deterministic: they will not produce a bitwise identical object file when re-compiling the same source file or when re-compiling a source file where only comment was changed.
-The produced object file is (of course) functionally identical.
-Non-determinism is often caused by the inclusion of file path names and file last-write-times in the object file.
+This is caused by the inclusion of file path name and/or file last-write-time in the object file.

-### Example - linking of dynamic link libraries
+###  10.2. <a name='Example-dynamiclinklibraries'></a>Example - dynamic link libraries

 Dynamic link libraries are supported by operating systems like Linux (.so files) and Windows (.dll files).
 A dynamic link library has an external interface